Mike Doss: College career

-Doss attended Ohio State University, where he played for the Ohio State Buckeyes football team from 1999 to 2002.
+Doss attended Ohio State University, where he played for the Buckeyes from 1999 to 2002.
 He started 40 out of 50 career games and was a three-time first-team All-Big Ten selection and a three-time first-team All-America choice by the Sporting News.
 He had 331 career tackles, eight interceptions, eight fumbles recovered, and six quarterback sacks.
 With Doss starting all 14 games as a senior, Doss intercepted a Ken Dorsey pass to give Ohio State the lead in the BCS national championship game.
 As a senior, he was the Big Ten Defensive Player of the Year, and a unanimous first-team All-American.

 Doss was inducted into the Ohio State University Football Hall of Fame in 2011.